 If we follow the same logic on entering all the transactions through the system the balances will be reconciled.
 Work 365‘s Subscription Management and Invoicing functionality enable the tracking and changes for all subscriptions.

 We start with a subscription quantity, enter all the additions and subtractions into the system and we have an ending quantity.
-Accountants and book-keepers have formed corporate habits of entering invoices and bills into the accounting system, Customer service and Sales should do the same for the subscription changes through Work 365.
+Accountants and bookkeepers have formed corporate habits of entering invoices and bills into the accounting system, Customer service and Sales should do the same for the subscription changes through Work 365.

-Below is a what a habit loop looks like.
-Habit loop is a pattern that governs any habit, and corporate culture and habits are formed in the same way as human habits.
+Below is what a habit loop looks like.
+A habit loop is a pattern that governs any habit, and corporate culture and habits are formed in the same way as human habits.

 A trigger or a cue leads to a routine, if that routine leads to a reward, the same routine follows every time we encounter the cue.